stacysealky/TravelingSalesman/README.md

 ## TravelingSalesperson

+# NP-hard problem in combinatorial optimization, important in theoretical computer science and operations research

 Recorded are the timing experiments that compare my improved algorithm to the required algorithms for the input file big11.mtx and it describes why the algorithms have relative performance differences.

 <1st run>